-Spring 2023
+Spring 2025

-Students who have Letters of Accommodation in this class are encouraged to contact me as early in the semester as possible to ensure that such accommodations are implemented in a timely fashion.
+in a timely fashion.
 For those without Letters of Accommodation, assistance is available to eligible students through the Disability Resource Center (formerly called Student Accessibility Services).
 Please contact the ADA Coordinators Jodi Litchfield (litchfie@middlebury.edu, 802-443-5936) or Peter Ploegman (pploegman@middlebury.edu, 802-443-2382) for more information.
 All discussions will remain confidential.